hossainsafwan/AndroidFundamentals/README.md

 ![Screen Shot 2022-01-15 at 3 14 50 PM](https://user-images.githubusercontent.com/22313316/149636421-7ebb1432-acd4-4205-a055-f3512aeaacf9.png)

 Entity: An entity represents an object along with its properties which is to be stored in a database.
-Each instance of an entity describes a row in a table.
-The entity has the mapping which lets Room know how the data is represented and how it can be interacted with.
+Each instance of an entity describes a table in a database.
+The properties of an entity represent the columns of the table.

-Queries: A query is a request foir information from a database table or from a combination of tables.
+Queries: A query is a request for information from a database table or from a combination of tables.
 Queries can be of 4 types: Creating, Reading, Updating and Deleting.

 Room converts kotlin data classes into entities which can be stred in SQLite database tabels and create functions which can be used to make queries.